 *Good lighting, well placed, helps to raise and move chi energy.

 *Uplighter shades/lights are best, directing the light upwards not down.

 *Good bright lights at the top and bottom of stairs and just inside and outside the front door, keep the chi flowing evenly and steadily.

 *Light balconies, patios, garden pathways when you can.

 *Uplighters in corners/alcoves of rooms, areas where there are low ceilings, so useful to stop the chi energy getting slow, treacle-like and stagnant.

 *Kitchens–use spotlights–point them at washers/dishwashers/fridges and at cookers/ovens/hobs–to push water and fire away from one another……

 *****MUCH MORE on all this,

-and feng shui advice/help for every room in Paul’s book, THE FENG SHUI DOCTOR, published by dbp, available at all bookstores and on AMAZON….To be re-released at the end of 2020 by Watkins publishers.
+and feng shui advice/help for every room in Paul’s book, THE FENG SHUI DOCTOR, published by dbp, available at all bookstores and on AMAZON….To be re-released in January 2021 by Watkins publishers.

 …’Paul’s vast knowledge and advice are ceaselessly valuable.